Muneebsial0321/CT-AWS-Backend/README.md

 video/images viewing routes updated sign with google routes updated but only works for port 5173 for front end all pervious schemas are included
+latest:
+create, searchById, update and delete routes of JOBS ,USERS , EVENTS are updated